centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/troubleshooting-plugins.md

 ### How to identify the issue?

 You can identify that the uptime has exceeded the 497-day limit by checking the uptime directly on the device (if possible) without querying via SNMP.
-For example, on Linux, the following command:
+For example, on Linux, use the following command:

 ```commandline
 uptime